DimiKog/web3edu-labs/lab-01-wallets-identity/README.md

 1. Open your browser wallet (e.g. MetaMask).
 2. Navigate to **Settings → Networks → Add Network**.
-3. Enter the Besu Edu-Net parameters provided by your instructor.
+3. Enter the Besu Edu-Net parameters provided above.
 4. Save and switch to the new network.

 🔎 Mandatory verification: